Best Practices for Continuous Delivery

 To run up a successful pipeline, take a good look at your end-to-end process and uncover where you’re doing things manually (and make a plan to automate it).

 Version Control for Everything

 Use a version control system (like GitHub, SVN, or Team Foundation) for every script, database change, and configuration file that is part of the release package.
 Binaries can and should be stored in a package repository like Nexus, Artifactory, or Archiva.
 (Otherwise they just cause trouble if binaries are inside a code version control system.)

 For traditional IT operations teams, having a version control system—rather than just having directories renamed with things like “old” or the previous date in the name—may take some getting used to.
 But once you have a strong version control system (and it saves you from laborious rework a few times), you’ll wonder how you ever lived without it.

 To have a truly automated and repeatable application deployment, you should include all changes to the database as part of releases.
 This can be done as part of the application itself or by using a third-party tool like FlyWay or Liquibase.

 Monitor Your Continuous Delivery Pipeline

-Within the CD pipeline, troubleshooting can be difficult and in cases like debugging in a production environment it may not even be possible.
-By proactively monitoring telemetry throughout pipeline, you’re more likely catch problems before they reach production.
+Within the CD pipeline, troubleshooting can be difficult—and in cases like debugging in a production environment, it may not even be possible.
+By proactively monitoring telemetry throughout the pipeline, you’re more likely catch problems before they reach production.

 Get Your CD Pipeline Flowing